Priesemann-Group/mobility_inference/readme.md

 - plot.py: Contains functions to plot the results the inference

 cluster_run.sh is used to run the inference on the cluster.
 Sometimes it is possible that no local data for the disease indicators is stored.
-As the cluster does not have internet access to download the Our World in Data data, one needs to run
+As the cluster does not have internet access to download the Our World in Data data, one needs to run the cells of
     download_OWID.ipynb
 before using the cluster for the inference.

 plot_results.ipynb is mainly used to plot model selection figures.

+(input_data_analysis.ipynb is a messy notebook to pre-analyse the input data.
+May be archived at some point.)

 ## Directories
 - data: Storage for some of the (raw) input data